hornArts & Entertainment See also:

 Theater & Dance

-American Association of Community Theatrenew - Networking, information, and other resources for anyone involved in community theatre.
+American Association of Community Theatre - Networking, information, and other resources for anyone involved in community theatre.
 Some materials and services are available only to paid members.
 (Non-profit organization)

-Ballet News - News from the ballet and dance world, 'continually updated from thousands of sources around the net.'
-See also Dance News (Topix.net, commercial site)
+Ballet News - News from the ballet and dance world, 'continually updated from thousands of sources around the net' (Topix.net, site includes advertisements).
+See also Dance Magazine, below.

-Broadway: The American Musical video - Explores the origins and development of Broadway musical theatre.
+Broadway : The American Musical video - Explores the origins and development of Broadway musical theatre.
 Includes video interviews with some of Broadway's leading lights, including Mel Brooks, Joel Grey, Harold Prince, Stephen Sondheim, Tommy Tune and Ben Vereen.
-(PBS)
+(2004, Thirteen/WNET New York; PBS)

 Broadway League - Website of the national trade association for the commercial theatre industry, offering statistical information about Broadway theater production, information on theater-related events, ticket center, shows on tour, links to theaters, and more.
-(Commercial site)
+(Site includes advertisements)

-Dance Magazinenew video - This companion website for Dance Magazine offers articles, videos (interviews, lecture/demonstrations), and blogs, plus a searchable Dance Finder' directory of dance schools, studios, teachers, companies, dancers, and other dance-related resources.
-(Commercial site)
+Dance Magazine video - This companion website for Dance Magazine offers articles, videos (interviews, lecture/demonstrations), and blogs, plus a searchable Dance Finder directory of dance schools, studios, teachers, companies, dancers, and other dance-related resources.
+(Site includes advertisements)

-Directory of Outdoor Drama - This page includes listings for over 100 outdoor theaters and theater festivals in the US; search by location or category.
+Directory of Outdoor Drama - This page includes listings for over 100 outdoor theaters and theater festivals in the US; browse by state or category.

 Internet Broadway Database - Search this site for information on productions from the beginnings of New York theatre until today, including cast, writers, directors, crew, interesting facts, and production statistics.
-Get a list of every production of Hamlet on Broadway or a list of your favorite actor's credits.
+Get a list of every production of Hamlet that has appeared on Broadway, or a list of your favorite actor's credits.
 Find out what played at a particular theatre or what shows opened in a specified Broadway season.
-(Commercial site)
+(Site includes advertisements)

-NJ Theater - Click on 'Find a Theater' for a comprehensive, alphabetical list of New Jersey theaters.
-Also includes listings of auditions, awards, and other information.
-(Commercial site)
+NJ Theater - Click on 'Find a...' for a comprehensive, alphabetical list of New Jersey theaters.
+Also includes listings of auditions, awards, and other information (Site includes advertisements).
+See also Community Theatre Directory : New Jersey (dmoz Open Directory Project).

 New York Theatre Wire - 'Advance news of what's playing on New York's stages.'
 Includes some coverage of international theater.
-(Metro New Media, Inc., commercial site)
+(Metro New Media, Inc., site includes advertisements)

 Papermill Playhouse - Professional theater in Millburn, NJ.

 Playbill Online - Broadway theater listings, with online ticket purchase, seating charts, maps, restaurants, hotels, jobs, and other information; also covers Broadway, off-Broadway, regional, summer stock, Canadian, and international theater news, and includes an extensive set of theater links under 'Theatre Central.'
-(Commercial site)
+(Site includes advertisements)

 Plays-in-the-Park - Middlesex County community theatre.